 “Calm down, dear.”
 The older man said.
 He placed a hand on his son Adam’s shoulder and gripped it tightly, placing his other arm around his daughter’s shoulders.
 “The kids are just excited to see their friend that’s all.”

 The woman calmed down a bit before she pulled her son into a hug, crushing him slightly.
 Adam held his hand out to his sister for help, she chose to ignore him.
 “I know.
-I just want to spend more time with them that’s all.”
+I just want to spend more time with them, that’s all.”

 “It’ll be alright, mum.
 I’ll send you letters and so will Amelia.”
-Adam said muffled by his mothers hug.
+Adam said, muffled by his mothers hug.
 Amelia stifled a chuckle; every time they went back to school the same scene would occur, her mother almost refusing to let them go back on the train and her dad having to be the one to convince her mother that she was being silly.
-It was embarrassing the first few years but now she sympathised with her.
+It was embarrassing the first few years, but now she sympathised with her.

-Adam however, was still embarrassed.
+However, Adam was still embarrassed.
 Even though you could tell that he was a total mummy’s boy, he thought that he was too cool for his mum’s hugs.
 He was a seventeen year old boy after all.

 “You are such a big girl!”

-Adam pulled away from his mother finally and turned around with a smile.
+Adam pulled away from his mother and finally turned around with a smile.
 A tall dark haired boy skipped up to where they stood and engulfed Adam in a big bear hug, making sure to squeeze him tightly as he lifted him into the air.
 Adam let out a small yell before James dropped him and turned to the rest of them, leaving Adam to recover on the floor.

-“Hello, Mr and Mrs Campbell-Price.” he said grinning widely at Adam and Amelia’s parents before he turned to face Amelia.
+“Hello, Mr and Mrs Campbell-Price.” he said, grinning widely at Adam and Amelia’s parents before he turned to face Amelia.